-When a software artifact fails to pass this stage, it is often an indication of fundamental, underlying problems like poor architectural configuration.
-This invariably means the software architects and engineers need to go back to the drawing board to address the problem.
+When a software artifact fails to pass this stage, it often indicates fundamental, underlying problems like poor architectural configuration.
+This invariably means the software architects and engineers must return to the drawing board to address the problem.

 As its name implies, this is the testing phase of the pipeline.
 Here, the in-built automation of a CI/CD pipeline proves its worth by saving the team time and effort.
 Various tests like smoke tests, unit tests, and integration tests are automated and performed to gauge the validity and logic of the application.

 In the deploy stage, the tested, runnable instance of the application is released into the requisite deployment environment.
 Organizations typically maintain several staging environments for various reasons.

 For instance, alpha environments are for user-acceptance testing to identify bugs in the application before it is released to product users.
 Beta is a limited release to a few select users; then there’s the production environment for the general public.
 The deploy stage is exemplified by the need to maintain an acceptable level of quality assurance.

 CI means continuous integration, while CD stands for continuous deployment.
 Together, they ensure DevOps teams have a sustainable method of generating dependable software releases.
 Together, they collapse the time cycle between conception, ideation, and production of usable software.